Jasper-Hilven/Picoblaze-assembler/README.md

 ## PICOBLAZE Assembler

 A small picoblaze assembler that assembles readable assembler instructions to hexadecimal format.
-This Assembler was built together with Maarten Baert for a project during a bachelor project in 2012.
+This Assembler was built together with Maarten Baert for a bachelor project in 2012.